redwoodjs/redwoodjs-com-archive/docs/authentication.md

 Again, check the post-install instructions for one change you need to make to both pages: where to redirect the user to once their login/signup is successful.

-If you'd rather create your own, you might want to still start from the generated pages as they'll contain the other code you need to actually submit the login credentials or signup fields to the server for processing.
+If you'd rather create your own, you might want to still start from the generated pages anyway as they'll contain the other code you need to actually submit the login credentials or signup fields to the server for processing.

 ### Configuration

+#### Domain

 By default, the session cookie will not have the `Domain` property set, which a browser will default to be the [current domain only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#define_where_cookies_are_sent).
 If your site is spread across multiple domains (for example, your site is at `example.com` but your api-side is deployed to `api.example.com`) you'll need to explictly set a Domain so that the cookie is accessible to both.

-Create an environment variable named `DBAUTH_COOKIE_DOMAIN` set to the root domain of your site, which will allow it to be read by all subdomains as well.
+To do this, create an environment variable named `DBAUTH_COOKIE_DOMAIN` set to the root domain of your site, which will allow it to be read by all subdomains as well.
 For example:

     DBAUTH_COOKIE_DOMAIN=example.com

+#### Session Secret Key

 If you need to change the secret key that's used to encrypt the session cookie, or deploy to a new target (each deploy environment should have its own unique secret key) we've got a CLI tool for creating a new one: